203: Jungle Goddess

 I’m dead now.
 Don’t hitchhike.
 Please.
 Don’t hitchhike.

-A reference to actor Yul Brynner (1920-1985), best known for roles in The King and I, The Ten Commandments, and The Magnificent Seven.
-He was a well-known smoker (having started at the age of 12), and after being diagnosed with lung cancer, he appeared on ABC’s Good Morning America and said he wished he could make an anti-smoking commercial.
+Actor Yul Brynner (1920-1985), best known for roles in The King and I, The Ten Commandments, and The Magnificent Seven, was a well-known smoker (having started at the age of 12).
+After being diagnosed with lung cancer, he appeared on ABC’s Good Morning America and said he wished he could make an anti-smoking commercial.
 After he died, a portion of that interview became a PSA for the American Cancer Society that included the lines, “Now that I’m gone, I tell you, don’t smoke.
 Whatever you do, just don’t smoke.”

 Get Miss Daisy out of there.

-A reference to the 1987 play and 1989 film Driving Miss Daisy.
-In the Academy Award-winning film, Jessica Tandy plays Daisy Werthan, a stubborn Jewish Southern widow, and Morgan Freeman plays Hoke Colburn, the illiterate Black man who chauffeurs her.
+In the Academy Award-winning 1989 film Driving Miss Daisy, Jessica Tandy plays Daisy Werthan, a stubborn Jewish Southern widow, and Morgan Freeman plays Hoke Colburn, the illiterate Black man who chauffeurs her.
 Tandy won the Best Actress Oscar, and Freeman was nominated for Best Actor; the film won Best Picture.

 Hi, I’m Speedy, the Alka-Seltzer.